uxlfoundation/oneAPI-spec/source/elements/oneDAL/source/glossary.rst

     Supervised learning
         :term:`Training` process with :term:`labeled<Label>` training set.

+    Training
+        A search process of the best :term:`model`.

+    Training set
+        A :term:`dataset` used at the :term:`training` stage to create a :term:`model`.

     Unsupervised learning
         :term:`Training` process where target :term:`labels<Label>` are not present in the training set.

-    Training
-        A search process of the best parameter values of the :term:`model`.

-    Training set
-        A :term:`dataset` used on the :term:`training` stage to create a :term:`model`.

 |dal_short_name| library terms
 ==============================